jwzhanggy/tinyBIG/docs/tutorials/index.md

 with the basic modules and models provided in the {{toolkit}} toolkit.

 The tutorials in this tab are organized into two sections.
-Users may start from the **Kickstart Tutorials** first to get familiar with the {{ our }} model and the {{ toolkit }} toolkit.
+Users may start from the **Beginner's Tutorials** first to get familiar with the {{ our }} model and the {{ toolkit }} toolkit.
-After finishing the basic kickstart tutorials, then the readers may check the **Advanced Tutorials**, which cover more advanced materials to use {{ our }} and {{ toolkit }} to address the state-of-the-art deep function learning tasks.
+After finishing the basic beginner's tutorials, then the readers may check the **Advanced Tutorials**, which cover more advanced materials to use {{ our }} and {{ toolkit }} to address the state-of-the-art deep function learning tasks.

 ----------------------------

-## Kickstart Tutorials
+## Beginner's Tutorials

-The [Kickstart Tutorials](./kickstart/index.md) focus on the fundamental concepts, components, modules, models and tasks about the {{ our }} model.
+The [Beginner's Tutorials](./beginner/index.md) focus on the fundamental concepts, components, modules, models and tasks about the {{ our }} model.
 They will be organized as follows:

 * Tutorials on component functions in {{ our }}.